All Episodes

 It's an aggressive push to cut greenhouse gas emissions and have the city sending nothing to landfills or incinerators by 2020.

-The legislation calls for every residence and business in the city to have three separate color-coded bins for waste blue for recycling, green for compost, and black for trash.
+The legislation calls for every residence in business in the city to have three separate color-coded bins for waste, blue for recycling, green for compost, and black for trash.

 Failing to properly sort your refuse could result in a fine after several warnings.

-The mayor and other officials say that fines only to be levied in the most egregious cases.
+The mayor and other officials say that fines are only going to be levied in the most egregious cases.

 Fines for almost all residential customers and many small businesses are initially capped at $100.